What's the best answer for this interview question?

 2. Relate your skills, experience, and achievements to the job description

-Once you've shown off what you know about the company and why it appeals to you, it's time to sell why you are the right match for the job.
+Once you've shown off what you know about the company and why it appeals to you, it's time to sell why you're the right match for the job.
 There are two ways you can approach this.

-You can focus on the skills that you bring to the table, which can be helpful if you are sliding into a similar industry or changing careers.
-Alternatively, you can focus on the relevant experiences and achievements that have brought you to this point in your career and are of value to the company.
+You can focus on the skills that you bring to the table, which can be helpful if you're sliding into a similar industry or changing careers.
+Alternatively, you can focus on the relevant experiences and achievements that have brought you to this point in your career and can provide real value to the company.

-Ensure this section of your response is tailored to the key requirements listed in the job description.
-And remember, this question only requires a career highlights reel of one or two examples.
+Make sure that this section of your response is tailored to the key requirements listed in the job description.
+And remember, this question only requires a career highlight reel of one or two examples.
 You will have plenty of opportunities to dive into more detail about your abilities during the interview.

 3. Mention how this role aligns with your career path

-Lastly, highlight why a move to this job makes sense for your career path.
-While employers appreciate that staff move on from jobs, the interviewer wants to make sure that you've considered why the job makes sense for you right now and how it will continue to make sense for the foreseeable future.
+Finally, highlight why a move to this job makes sense for your career path.
+While employers appreciate that staff move on from jobs, the interviewer wants to make sure that you've considered why the job makes sense for you right now and how it will continue to make sense in the future.

-Ultimately, the interviewer will feel more comfortable investing in you if they feel that you will be along for the long haul, rather than using the role as a stepping stone on your career path.
+Ultimately, the interviewer will feel more comfortable investing in you if they feel that you will be there for the long haul, rather than using the role as a stepping stone to some other job.

 Tips for giving the best answer